 - Mine Cart Madness: The Runaway Mine Train at Six Flags Over Texas.
 Notable for being the first tubular-steel coaster in the nation, having opened in 1966.

 - On a Scale from One to Ten: The short-lived "More Flags, More Fun!" ad campaign in the late Noughties, where some lame, boring or squicky activity would be shown, along with a "flag meter" that would give it "One flag!" or "Two flags!"
 Meanwhile, of course, riding something at a Six Flags park merits "Six flags!"

 - Politically Correct History: The original layout of Six Flags Over Texas was based on the six nations that laid claim to all or part of Texas.
-This included the Confederate States of America, whose area was known as the "Confederacy" until the 1990s, when it was bowdlerized into "Old South", presumably to avoid any Unfortunate Implications of racism.
+This included the Confederate States of America, whose area was known as the "Confederacy" until the 1990s, when it was Bowdlerised into "Old South".

 - To their credit, the "Stars & Bars" Confederate flag, and not the more notorious "Rebel flag", has been flown at the theme park since its 1961 opening.

-- Retraux: Both the "Good Times" section at Six Flags Over Texas and "Rockville" at Fiesta Texas are themed after The Fifties.
+- Retraux: Both the "Good Times" section at Six Flags Over Texas and "Rockville" at Fiesta Texas are themed after The '50s.

 - The Rival: Six Flags is perhaps the second-best known theme park chain behind the Disney Theme Parks.

 - Screw the Rules, I Have Money!: The basic premise behind their Flash Pass.
 Pay upwards of $40 for the privilege of reserving specific times to bypass the long lines and ride the most popular rides.